Standing Strong forum speakers

 - Rights Not Rescue: Understanding and Supporting Sex Workers

 Pam, a white settler originally from the Fraser Valley, moved to what is now known as Victoria six years ago.
-Having faced her own mental health and substance use challenges, as well as witnessing her loved ones struggle to access support, Pam is passionate about improving care for vulnerable populations, particularly sex workers.
+Having faced her own mental health challenges, as well as witnessing her loved ones struggle to access support, Pam is passionate about improving care for vulnerable populations, particularly sex workers.

 In 2023, Pam graduated with a diploma in Interprofessional Mental Health and Addictions from Camosun College.
 She joined Peers Victoria Resources Society after completing her practicum there and has worked in several programs, including HOPPS (Housing Overdose Prevention and Peer-led services), Night Outreach Van, and Drop-In Services, with a recent focus as a Violence Prevention Support Worker.